The Facts We Can Dig Up About Ford Motor Company (F)'s Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Ford Motor Company (NYSE:F) dipped -2.03% to close Monday’s market session at $13.06, lower as compared to yesterday’s close.
-The stock price fluctuated between $12.92 and $13.38 throughout the trading session with the volume trading being 110793105 shares, which represented a significant variation when compared to the three months average volume of 69.52 million shares.
-The firm’s stock price fluctuated 7.49% within the last five trades and 6.87% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 48.07% in the last 6 months and 12.39% was added to its value over the previous 3 months.
-F stock is trading at a margin of 9.55%, 6.97% and 34.78% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Ford Motor Company (NYSE:F) dipped -2.35% to close Friday’s market session at $14.53, lower as compared to yesterday’s close.
+The stock price fluctuated between $14.41 and $15.05 throughout the trading session with the volume trading being 151355842 shares, which represented a significant variation when compared to the three months average volume of 76.28 million shares.
+The firm’s stock price fluctuated 9.00% within the last five trades and 29.04% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 60.02% in the last 6 months and 21.29% was added to its value over the previous 3 months.
+F stock is trading at a margin of 18.79%, 18.45% and 47.92% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Ford Motor Company’s Profitability and Valuation Ratios Tell Us About the Stock?